WHAT ARE YOU DOING WITH YOUR MEMORIES?

 I encourage everyone to write lists outside of to do lists, or the bite-size packaged “listicles” we come across as clickbait (i.e.“ten signs you’re dying”).

 Auto-biographical list-making is a pathway to rediscover memories, preserve stories, kickstart creative projects, visualize dreams, and keep a record of books, films, music, and all the other experiences that have transformed you.
 Making a list also augments our brain's storage capacity.
 If it's in a list, then memories are never lost; they never fall behind the mind’s filing cabinet.

-A completed list on, let's say, "songs that remind you of loves from your past" might bring up feelings and memories in the unique way a photograph can and sometimes even more so.
-I can't make a list on "my favorite games from childhood" without remembering what it was like to hit the white cubes nervously out of the "Don't Break The Ice" game or my neighbor's dad conducting "Simon Says."
-So autobiographical listing can ignite our memory.
-All of these pieces make a map of who we are: a LISTOGRAPHY.
+If I asked you to list "memorable objects inside your childhood home," or the "places you've lived," a colorful assortment of memories would surface that are unique to you.
+THIS IS YOUR LISTOGRAPHY.
+A completed list on, let's say, "songs that remind you of loves from the past" might bring up feelings and memories in the unique way a photograph can––sometimes even more so.
+I can't make a list on "my favorite games from childhood" without remembering what it was like to hit the white cubes nervously out of the "Don't Break The Ice" game, or my neighbor's dad conducting "Simon Says" in the yard on the 4th of July.

-Your life is unique.
-Now, make some lists about it . . .
+Now, make some lists . . .